Shreeyak/COMS4444-Voronoi-Sim/Readme.md

 ## Coordinate System

+We use an X-right, Y-down coordinate system.
-In order to make computation easy, our coordinate system follows numpy indexing.
+In order to make computation easy, our coordinate system follows from numpy indexing (Origin: Top-left)

-Origin: Top-left
-X-Axis: Top -> Bottom
-Y-Axis: Left -> Right

-Note: In ordinary metric cases, x is left->right.
-If using that system, pass metric coords as (y, x)
+Note: Y-axes represents columns.
+So a unit at `location[10, 30]` is at `cell[30, 10]`.

 ## Features